BertrandHustle/WordSearch/WordSearch.md

 				R
 				T

 	2.2.
 CC words will be handled when words are written into the puzzle grid.
-Words will be written letter by letter according to the rules which that word's capability describes.
+Word will be written letter by letter according to the rules which that word's capability describes.
 If a grid square is reached which already contains a letter, WS checks to see if that letter matches the letter about to be written.
 If they match, the WS